Museum of the Moving Image: History

 In 1970, the Astoria Motion Picture and Television Center Foundation took control of the former Astoria Studios in an effort to preserve the now-landmarked building, which was home to a number of significant productions.
 The foundation's work revitalized the site and consumers' interest in the industry, and plans were made to expand the consumer access to the studio in the form of a museum.

 Following seven years of work, and at a cost of $15 million, the American Museum of the Moving Image opened on September 10, 1988, in the former East Coast home of Paramount Pictures as the first museum in the United States that was devoted solely to the art, history and technology of film, television and video.
 This was followed, days later, by the opening of the British museum of the same name.
-The New York theater, ultramodern by 1988 standards, was equipped to present 70mm, 35mm, and 16mm film formats and was one of only two sites in New York with the ability to present old nitrate prints.
+The New York theater, ultramodern by 1988 standards, was equipped to present 70 mm, 35 mm, and 16 mm film formats and was one of only two sites in New York with the ability to present old nitrate prints.
 It also re-created moments from television and video history and allowed visitors the opportunity to watch television in a TV lounge from the early days of television.

 In 2005, the museum was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, which was made possible through a donation by New York City mayor Michael Bloomberg.

 In March 2008, the museum broke ground for a $65 million expansion that doubled the museum's size and added a new theater and educational space.
 While the museum remained open during most of the construction period, with its old theater demolished and the new ones yet to be built, screenings series and other events were held off site, although the collection was still available to scholars.
 The museum opened its redesigned and expanded building, designed by Leeser Architecture, on January 15, 2011.
-The museum's permanent exhibition, "Behind the Screen," was also redesigned by AC Höcek Architecture LLC at this time.
+The museum's permanent exhibition, "Behind the Screen", was also redesigned by AC Höcek Architecture LLC at this time.

 Beginning in 2011, the museum began hosting the First Look Film Festival, which has since gained acclaim for hosting innovative new international cinema and introducing New York audiences to formally inventive works that seek to redefine the art form of cinema while engaging in a wide range of subjects and styles.
 The festival is programed by the museum's curator of film, Eric Hynes.

 In July 2024, the museum held "100 Years of Parajanov" programming, supported by Armenian Film Society.

+Publication

+The Museum of the Moving Image has an affiliated magazine, Reverse Shot.
+The publication, formed in 2003 by independent editors Michael Koresky and Jeff Reichert, offers reviews, interviews, and symposiums on film and time-based media.
+Koresky and Reichert later partnered with the museum in 2014.